Google can enforce fake-engagement rules at the profile level.

 - Review swaps with other businesses, and reviews from your own staff or family.

-There is due process, for what it's worth.
-Google says it notifies owners by email before applying a restriction, and you can appeal.
-On appeal, Google re-reviews the profile along with any context the business provides.
-An appeal with a straight story beats an appeal with an excuse.
+Google says it notifies owners by email before applying a restriction and provides an appeal process.
+On appeal, Google re-reviews the profile along with any context the business submits.

 Fix the practice before you file the appeal.